MarcinDev-web/project/docs/BRANDING.md

 ### Twitter/X Bio
 ```
-FORGE Worlds — Open-source 3D game creation platform.
+Forge World — Open-source 3D game creation platform.
 Built by the community, for the community.
 POWERED BY FORGE ENGINE #WebGPU #GameDev #OpenSource #FORGE
 ```

 ### GitHub Description
 ```
-FORGE Worlds - Open-source WebGPU/TypeScript game platform for browser-based 3D game creation.
+Forge World - Open-source WebGPU/TypeScript game platform for browser-based 3D game creation.
 Built by the community, for the community.
 POWERED BY FORGE ENGINE.
 ```

 ### YouTube Video Description
 ```
-Created with FORGE Worlds
+Created with Forge World

-FORGE Worlds — Open-source 3D game creation platform built by the community, for the community.
+Forge World — Open-source 3D game creation platform built by the community, for the community.
 POWERED BY FORGE ENGINE

 🔗 Learn more: https://forge.worlds